OMNIA, ESPOO ADULT EDUCATION CENTRE

 4. Course changes or cancellations

-• The Adult Education Centre has the right to change the teaching location, time of the course or change the course teacher.
+• The Espoo Adult Education Centre has the right to change the teaching location and time of the course or change the course teacher.
 If necessary, the format of a course can be changed to be in-person, online or multiform.
-Changing the course implementation format does not affect the price of the course.
+Changing the course format does not affect the price of the course.

 • If only one lesson is cancelled on a course that lasts for the whole term, you will not be entitled to reductions from the course fee or a compensation lesson.